joncarter1/effective-ml-practical/2_hydra_configuration/README.md

 ## Instructions

 ### 1. Get started.
-Create the Conda environment from the adjacent `env/environment.yml` file and install the local Python package in editable mode.
-Check that the script runs with default parameters with:
+Create a Conda environment for the project from the adjacent `env/environment.yml` file.
+From within this directory, check that the script runs with default parameters with:
 ```bash
 python script.py
 ```